Everyday Security in an Online World

 Check where links take you

-If you’re still in doubt, another option is to ignore the link in the suspect email and make your own way to the website in question — bypassing the possibility of a scammer leading you astray.
-Bookmarking sites you visit frequently is a good way to ensure you never end up on fake versions of the same.
+If you’re still in doubt, a foolproof option is to ignore the link in the suspect message and make your own way to the website in question.
+If you really have been sent that money on PayPal or tagged in that Facebook photo, you can find out directly — bypassing the possibility of a scammer leading you astray.

 Friends’ compromised accounts